OriolFilter/FGO_Farming_Bot/README.md

 ## Future implementations

-    - Noble Phantasm Usage

     - More Craft Essence support

     - Removing the need of storing a screenshot (this isn't a priority)

     - Working on background insted of foreground

+    - Add support for more emulators

+    - Storing, loading and autoloading config (autolading will search a file with X name inside his folder)

+    - Noble Phantasm Usage (done)

 ## Versions

 - 1.01 First Version

-- 1.01b Added CE picker, improved performance & menu
+- 1.01b Added CE picker, improved performance & added a menu

-### CE ADDED
+#### CE ADDED

         - ChaldeaLunchtime